cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_20.rst

 | Usage: he planned to spend the time snapping rare wildlife.
 | Definition: a hurried, irritable tone or manner.
 | Usage: "I'm still waiting,” he said with a snap.
+|
+| heavy lifting
+| Definition: the lifting of heavy objects.
+| Definition: hard or difficult work.
+| Usage: the heavy lifting in this business is in designing external distribution systems.
+|

 .. image:: images/father-giving-son-piggyback-ride.jpg
 .. figure:: images/mother-giving-daughter-piggyback-ride.jpg